l00p3/luproject_template/README.md

 4. Click **Create repository from template**

 ### Initialize Project
-Now that you have youre repo on your git server, **Clone** it on your local machine, then:
+Now that you have your repo on your git server, **Clone** it on your local machine, then:
 1. Open the file *Makefile* and change the line:

     ```Makefile